- About Us

 - Blogs and Social Media

-The Oregon Sea Grant College Program is soliciting applications for the 2016-2017 Robert E. Malouf Studies Scholarship.
+The Oregon Sea Grant College Program is soliciting applications for the 2017-2018 Robert E. Malouf Studies Scholarship.
 The Malouf Scholarship is awarded to support graduate students who combine societally relevant research with education or public engagement.
-The student can be enrolled at any College or University in Oregon while working towards a degree in any field compatible with Oregon Sea Grant’s mandate and areas of interest.
+The student can be enrolled at any college or university in Oregon while working towards a degree in any field compatible with Oregon Sea Grant’s strategic plan.
 There are no restrictions on the discipline, which may include, but is not limited to: biological, geological, physical and chemical sciences; marine resource management and policy; legal studies; marine resource economics; social sciences; engineering; geology; education or public health.
-Oregon Sea Grant plans to award two Malouf Scholarships in 2016: one to a Master’s or professional student and one to a Ph.D. student.
+Oregon Sea Grant plans to award two Malouf Scholarships in 2017: one to a Master’s or professional student and one to a Ph.D. student.

 Oregon Sea Grant, founded in 1968 and established at Oregon State University as a Sea Grant College Program in 1971, supports research, outreach, and education that helps people understand, rationally use, and conserve marine and coastal resources.
 Oregon Sea Grant activities respond to the needs of ocean stakeholders and act to stimulate the Oregon economy.
 Dr. Robert Malouf was the director of Oregon Sea Grant from 1991 until his retirement in 2008.
 Through his outstanding leadership Dr. Malouf made the Oregon Sea Grant College Program a benchmark among the thirty-three national Sea Grant programs.
 Dr. Malouf received his Ph.D. in Fisheries from Oregon State University in 1977.
 His own area of technical expertise is the biology and ecology of marine bivalve mollusks.